openeuler-mirror/infrastructure/README.md

 - Channels

     IRC will be used to hold the weekly meeting.
-If you consider other meeting channels like Zoom, please propose it to [mail list](infra@openeuler.org) in advance.
+If you consider other meeting channels like Zoom, please propose it to [mailing list](infra@openeuler.org) in advance.

     The channel https://webchat.freenode.net/#openeuler-meeting is used.